PHPFusion/PHPFusion/README.md

 PHP-Fusion Official Developer Discord Channel - https://discord.gg/CGSYU8r

 Those who are active on PHP-Fusion Development is encouraged to join.

-What's new on this repository management?
----
-The latest repository contains all the previous commits done by all the core developers.
-- 9.01 is beta 1
-- 9.02 is beta 2
-- Removed 9.1 branch
-- Protected 7.02.07 branch from branch removal
-- Submodules added to /infusions

 New Changes: About Submodules and Git Management of Core Infusions (CI)
 ===